People dancing at Palestine's Oktoberfest.

 The exact reasons behind the move aren't entirely clear.
 Yes, the festival has outgrown its humble beginnings and there isn't nearly enough space in Taybeh to hold the growing numbers of attendees, but according to Nadim it has more to do with politics.
 "There is jealousy in the town," he explains.
 "The new municipality is narrow-minded – they don't know what Oktoberfest has been bringing to Taybeh over the past eight years."

 While the Oktoberfest issue is the latest and perhaps most visible of its problems, the Taybeh brewery is no stranger to adversity.
-Since starting in 1994, it has faced plenty of challenges navigating the numerous social and political obstacles that make Palestine the uniquely complicated place that it is.
-"We are the only brewery in all of Palestine—obstacles are everywhere," Nadim said.
-"The occupation, economic siege and closures—not to mention the cultural and religious aspects—there are so many of them that you could write a book."
+Since starting in 1994, it's faced plenty of challenges navigating the numerous social and political obstacles that make Palestine the uniquely complicated place that it is.
+"We are the only brewery in all of Palestine – obstacles are everywhere," Nadim says.
+"The occupation, economic siege and closures – not to mention the cultural and religious aspects – there are so many of them that you could write a book."

-"Yeah, I think many people disagree with the lifestyle," Maria said, speaking about the fact that drinking alcohol is still taboo in the majority Muslim country.
-"We at Taybeh believe in responsible drinking, but of course in a country where 99 percent of the population shouldn't be drinking, Oktoberfest and the brewery itself are very sensitive things," she explained.
+"Yeah, I think many people disagree with the lifestyle," Maria says, speaking about the fact that drinking alcohol is still taboo in the majority Muslim country.
+"We at Taybeh believe in responsible drinking, but of course in a country where 99 percent of the population shouldn't be drinking, Oktoberfest and the brewery itself are very sensitive things," she explains.
 "But we want people to have a good time, enjoy the local food and drink.
-We want to build a Palestine that can encompass everyone in its diversity—it is a beautiful, rich culture."
+We want to build a Palestine that can encompass everyone in its diversity – it is a beautiful, rich culture."

-One of the bartenders in the Movenpick hotel echoed Maria's sentiment, "Oktoberfest doesn't fit into people's expectations of Palestine, but there is an established Christian community in and around Ramallah," he said.
-A Muslim friend of mine agreed: "It's not surprising, really—there are lots of foreigners, Christians, and a surprising amount of of nonobservant Muslims here," he told me, before he took a sip of his beer, smiling.
+Talking to one of the bartenders in the Movenpick hotel, he echoes Maria's sentiment: "Oktoberfest doesn't fit into people's expectations of Palestine, but there is an established Christian community in and around Ramallah," he says.
+A Muslim friend of mine agrees: "It's not surprising, really – there are lots of foreigners, Christians and a surprising amount of of nonobservant Muslims here," he tells me, before taking a sip of his beer and smiling.
 "In fact, you're looking at one!"

 Yet, events like this always stir controversy in the complicated social space of Ramallah.
 Despite the fact it's made a point of presenting itself as a modern, Western-friendly, cosmopolitan city, not all residents are as supportive of Oktoberfest as Nadim and Maria would hope.